shuyanli/Powerball-predictor/README.md

 # Powerball-predictor

-just for fun, don't use this for gamble or any busness activity! self made powerball predictor
+just for fun, don't use this for gamble or any busness activity! self made powerball predictor, there is a powerpoint included that introduce my brief idea
 ==============================================================================

 For Linux user, please run the all the file I included in the folder.
 Note: you must include the pbhistory.txt in the same folder, otherwise the program will not run successfully.